 If your organization has PKI, you can use certificates to authenticate communication with your server using the Secure Socket Layer (SSL) protocol.
 It is not possible to enable anonymous access to your site when using PKI.

 When configuring the Web Adaptor, you must enable administration through the Web Adaptor.
-This allows users in your enterprise identity store to publish services from ArcGIS for Desktop.
-When the users in these roles connect to the server in ArcGIS for Desktop, they must specify the Web Adaptor URL.
+This allows users in your enterprise identity store to publish services from ArcGIS Desktop.
+When the users in these roles connect to the server in ArcGIS Desktop, they must specify the Web Adaptor URL.